 To determine how long to run your sprinklers during each watering session, divide the total weekly sprinkler duration by the weekly watering frequency.
 If you need to run your sprinklers 40 minutes per week to meet your watering needs, and plan to water your lawn twice a week, set your sprinkler to run for 20 minutes each watering session (40 divided by two).
 Space watering sessions at least a few days apart to allow the grass roots to absorb water and breathe.

-Adjust the math to account for rainfall.
+7. Adjust the math to account for rainfall.

-So if your normal weekly watering need is one inch of water, but you get a half-inch of rain one week (as measured with a rain measurement tool known as a rain gauge, which you can pick up on Amazon), your watering needs for that week are only half an inch of water.
-If your sprinkler output is 1½ inches per week, your sprinklers should run for only ⅓ hours or 20 minutes that week (½ divided by 1½).
+So if your normal weekly watering need is 1 inch of water, but you get a ½ inch of rain one week (as measured with a weather station or rain gauge, which you can pick up on Amazon), your watering needs for that week are only ½ inch of water.
+If your sprinkler output is 1½ inches per week, your sprinklers should run for only ⅓ hour or 20 minutes that week (½ divided by 1½).
 On a twice-weekly watering schedule, run your sprinklers 10 minutes each time.